ModelEarth/localsite/start/cloudflare/README.md

     1. When all the IP addresses have been entered, click the Add to list button to save the IP addresses to the list.

 #### Specifying an IP address range using CIDR format
 Typically, when entering an ip address range, the range should be something like: 111.222.333.0 - 111.222.333.255.
 Depending on the hack attempt you may need to widen the range to something like 111.222.333.0 - 111.222.336.255.
 Cloudflare requires IP address ranges to be entered in CIDR format.
 If you are not familiar with the CIDR format, search the internet for "ip address range in cidr notation".
-As an example, the [IPv4 Address to CIDR Notation](https://www.meridianoutpost.com/resources/etools/network/convert-ip-to-CIDR.php) page can be used to convert from/to IP addresses to CIDR format.
+As an example, the [IPv4 Address to CIDR Notation](https://www.ipaddressguide.com/cidr) page can be used to convert from IP addresses to CIDR format and vice-versa.

 Reference: